 Una uncorked the vials and dumped their contents into the water one by one.

-They watched the orange viral fluids flow away and into the glowing City of Immense in the distance.
+They watched the bright orange viral fluids flow away and into the glowing city of Niscient in the distance.

 For two years, they lived in the attic.
 At nine months, they heard the moans of the dying, the wails of children.
 They peeked out and saw the mounds of bodies grow each day.
 But they did not venture out once, and soon the world became very quiet.